frode81/Starter/README.md

 You can now go to /admin on your site and you should see the filament login screen.
 Log in with the user you created in step #4 above.

-In this Starter Kit I use filament shield plugin for roles and permissions.
-If you want to know more usage and commands check out this repo [BezhanSalleh Filament Shield](https://github.com/bezhanSalleh/filament-shield).

-All relevant migrations, views and config files have been published to the main Laravel directory tree to the locations where you would expect them.
-If a package (such as, for exmaple, the Spatie packages) is based upon another package, the base package migrations and config files have been published as well.

-# Starter